bjgz/ESPAsyncWiFiManager/README.md

-# AsyncWiFiManager
+# ESPAsyncWiFiManager
-ESP8266 Async WiFi Connection manager with fallback web configuration portal
+ESP32 Async WiFi Connection manager with fallback web configuration portal

+> [!NOTE (bjgz)]
+> This is likely the 200th fork of this library, this time to address the excessive number of WiFi scans that are performed while the config portal is active.
+Scans can take several seconds and the device attempting to configure the ESP board is left hanging (and will likely disconnect) far too often.
+Other tweaks will be added as they are needed.
+> My thanks to out to all the previous contributors to this awesome library.

-> [!NOTE]
+> [!NOTE (ShVerni)]
 > This version is forked form the original to try and fix issues with the ESP32C3.
 The [filter functions](https://github.com/alanswx/ESPAsyncWiFiManager/blob/master/src/ESPAsyncWiFiManager.cpp#L168) always seem to return false on the C3 for some reason.
 A custom version of that filter is used in this library, and no other changes have been made.
 This should still work with all the other ESP32/8266 devices the original library worked with. __This is a quick and dirty fix and may have other consequences that haven't been discovered yet.__

 The configuration portal is of the captive variety, so on various devices it will present the configuration dialogue as soon as you connect to the created access point.

-First attempt at a library.
-Lots more changes and fixes to do.
-Contributions are welcome.

-#### This works with the ESP8266 Arduino platform with a recent stable release(2.0.0 or newer) https://github.com/esp8266/Arduino

 ## Contents
  - [How it works](#how-it-works)